carolinedunn/AI-Plant-Review/README.md

 ```

 ## 🔐 Security Note
-The upload command uses a secret token (`"secret": "Caroline"`).
+The upload command uses a secret token (`"secret": "secret-here"`).
 Ensure your Cloud Run environment variable `UPLOAD_SECRET` matches this value in the AI Studio settings.